hyperledger-labs/pdo-contracts/docs/jupyter.md

 * Operate on the Contract
 * View Contract Metadata

-To initialize the interpreter, the notebook loads the Exchange Juptyer helper module.
+To initialize the interpreter, the notebook loads the Juptyer helper module.
 This module imports all of the relevant PDO and Exchange modules to simplify access for code in the notebook.
 It also defines several procedures that are useful for initializing and